mrseanryan/gpt-summarizer/README.md

 Summarize text using ChatGPT or a local LLM, with support for multiple large text files, PDF files and translation.

+- can read from a file, a directory (summarizing multiple files) or else a URL (downloading and summarizing)
+- can translate to another language (defaults to English)
 - outputs in YAML format, with title, short and long summaries, paragraph summaries and metadata.

 ## Features